007revad/Synology_HDD_db/my-other-scripts.md

 - **<a href="https://github.com/007revad/Asustor_Open_Speedtest">Asustor Open Speedtest</a>**
   - Asustor ADM 5 package to install OpenSpeedtest and run it in a GUI to test your LAN speed.

+- **<a href="https://github.com/007revad/Asustor_Libre_Speedtest">Asustor LibreSpeed Speedtest</a>**
+  - Asustor ADM 5 package to install LibreSpeed Speedtest and run it in a GUI to test your LAN speed.

 - **<a href="https://github.com/007revad/Asustor_SMART_info">Asustor SMART info</a>**
   - Show Asustor smart health and attributes.
 Can also email you when important values change.